meliao/osdc_support/instances.rst

 Virtual Machines (VMs)
 ===========================================

+.. _instances:

 What is a VM?
 -----------------

-A virtual machine (VM) is a software-based emulation of a computer.
+*From the Wikipedia entry for VMs:* A virtual machine (VM) is a software-based emulation of a computer.
 Virtual machines operate based on the computer architecture and functions of a real or hypothetical computer.